 Salvation, as understood this way, has taken root in much of Americanized Christianity and even global Christianity, due in part, to the American way of packaging and exporting an Americanized version of the faith.
 It is an easy, simple, non-costly understanding of salvation that has little Biblical support even though it is so common.

 Speculation can be made as to how we got to this place, but most scholars who have paid attention seem to agree that it has to do with our culture of individualism.
 We want it all.
 We want the American dream and we want salvation.
 So we invented a version of salvation that is compatible.

 The Sinners Prayer.
 This concept, which was invented in America has allowed for mediocrity and hypocrisy to characterize the lives of many avowed Christians.
 The Sinner’s Prayer is a modern deviation from orthodox evangelicalism and has no history in Christian tradition.
 An early proponent of the sinner’s prayer was the well-known American evangelist D. L. Moody, who is responsible for popularizing several false doctrines.
 Today in America, it is so prolifically taught that many just assume it comes from the Bible.
 It does not.

 “Salvation” understood this way becomes something secret where you really have no way of knowing who is saved or who isn’t.
 It becomes like a membership card you have in your wallet, where no one can see.
-With such a watered-down understanding of salvation it is easy to see why many could see someone like the American president as “saved”.
-After several televangelists reported rumors that the President “accepted Christ” it was seen by many that he was “one of us” now.
+With such a watered-down understanding of salvation, it is easy to see why many could see someone like the American president as “saved”.
+After several televangelists reported rumors that a former President “accepted Christ” it was seen by many that he was “one of us” now.